meilisearch/meilisearch-rails/README.md

 You can add a custom attribute by using the `add_attribute` option or by using a block.

 ⚠️ When using custom attributes, the gem is not able to detect changes on them.
-Your record will be pushed to the API even if the custom attribute didn't change.
+Your record will be pushed to the API even if the custom attribute didn’t change.
 To prevent this behavior, you can create a `will_save_change_to_#{attr_name}?` method.

 ```ruby
 class Author < ApplicationRecord